AI Email Management for Virtual Assistants: Best Tools and Workflows (2026)

 AI Drafting & Smart Replies

-For email drafting, Claude and ChatGPT are the most flexible options, they work with any email provider via copy-paste and handle summarization, reply drafting, tone adjustment, and content generation without additional setup.
-The practical approach is a reusable prompt template library (covered in Section 5).
+Claude and ChatGPT are the flexible alternatives.
+They work with any email provider via copy-paste and handle summarization, reply drafting, tone adjustment, and content generation without additional setup.
+The practical approach is a reusable prompt template library (covered in Section 6).
+Both have generous free tiers that cover most VA drafting needs — and Claude in particular excels at capturing nuanced relationship tone when given sufficient context.

 TextExpander complements AI drafting by turning AI-generated templates into keyboard shortcuts.
 Type .followup and get a full follow-up email template expanded instantly.
-For VAs who send the same types of emails repeatedly (meeting confirmations, weekly updates, proposal follow-ups) TextExpander eliminates the copy-paste step entirely.
+For VAs who send the same types of emails repeatedly (meeting confirmations, weekly updates, proposal follow-ups), this removes the last layer of friction from AI-assisted drafting.

 Pricing (annual): Individual from $3/month | Business $8/month | 30-day free trial